OpenGeoVis/PVGeo/joss/paper.md

 models has been limited.
 As a software extension package to VTK and ParaView, PVGeo addresses the lack of geoscientific compatibility by creating a framework for geovisualization.
-PVGeo aims to make the process of importing geoscience data into VTK based software fluid and straightforward for users while providing a framework for new features that avoids the typical, ambitious programming endeavor of building VTK software plugins.
+PVGeo aims to make the process of importing geoscience data into VTK-based software fluid and straightforward for users while providing a framework for new features that avoids the typical, ambitious programming endeavor of building VTK software plugins.